paulipa/sico-wiki/community/rules.md

 Players holding these roles are expected to behave with dignity and follow the coalition rules and guidelines in all situations, even if it would fight against their personal beliefs.
 A level of professionalism is expected from these players when acting outside their own corporation channels.

 **Players with leadership positions do not have any power over players outside of their own corporation** with matters that do not involve coalition rule or guideline violations.

+**These players are expected to use the tools at their hands by keeping the previous sections in mind**.
+This includes matters of removing content, messages and pages made by other players unless they are direct violations of the coalition rules.

 **Players with these roles have the authority over you when it comes to coalition rule violations**.
 You are bound to listen and follow their orders in such matters.